Mental Health & Addictions Service

 Referral is generally arranged through a health professional, often a general practitioner, counsellor/psychotherapist/psychologist or psychiatrist.
 Urgent referrals can be made by telephone, while less urgent referrals can be made via letter, fax, email, or the website.

 Access to our inpatient and day patient services differs, depending on how the prospective patient is to fund their treatment.
-Details of each main funding process are provided in the Referrers Guide attached.
+Details of each main funding process can be found on our website.
 Funding types include:

 - Private Paying Patients